carbon-language/carbon-lang/docs/design/interoperability/vocabulary_types.md

 ## Copying vocabulary types

-When a vocabulary type crosses between C++ and Carbon and copying is supported, we can in almost all cases completely convert common data structures and vocabulary types between the languages.
+When a vocabulary type crosses between C++ and Carbon and copying is supported, such as `std::vector<T>`, we can in almost all cases completely convert common data structures and vocabulary types between the languages.
 The data is being copied anyways and so any necessary changes to the representation and layout are unlikely to be an unacceptable overhead.

 This strategy should be available for essentially all containers and copiable vocabulary types in the C++ STL, Abseil, and any other sufficiently widely used